 As we move into discussion of particular spacetimes, we need to introduce two important concepts.
 The first is proper time.
-Consider a particle with nonzero rest mass, and suppose that we measure the invariant interval between to events on the world line of that particle.
-In general, for any coordinate system and observer we have $ds^2 = g{\alpha\beta}dx^{\alpha}dx^{\beta}$ .
-Remember that $\alpha$ and $\beta$ run over all four spacetime indices, so that even though "x" reminds us of spatial coordinates, one of the indices indicates time.
+Consider a particle with nonzero rest mass, and suppose that we measure the invariant interval between two events on the world line of that particle.
+In general, for any coordinate system and observer we have $ds^2 = g{\alpha\beta}dx^{\alpha}dx^{\beta}$.
+Remember that α and β run over all four spacetime indices, so that even though "x" reminds us of spatial coordinates, one of the indices indicates time.
 How is this perceived by an observer who is riding along with the particle?
-In that coordinate system, the particle is always at the spatial origin, meaning that all the spatial components of $dx^{\alpha}$ are zero.
+In that coordinate system, the particle is always at the spatial origin, meaning that all the spatial components of dx^{α} are zero.
 As a result, only the observer's time changes.
-We label this time as $\tau$ and call it the proper time.
-In this local frame the coordinate system is Minkowski, hence the metric coefficient is just -1 $(-c^2$ in physical units), therefore $ds^2 = -d\tau^2$ .
-Note that because of our choice of metric signature $ds^2 < 0$ for a particle of nonzero rest mass, hence $d\tau^2 > 0$ as it should be.
+We label this time as τ and call it the proper time.
+We can define a Minkowski coordinate system in this local frame, and thus in that system the metric coefficient is just $-c^2$.
+Note that because of our choice of metric signature $ds^2 < 0$ for a particle of nonzero rest mass, and thus $d\tau^2 > 0$ as it should be.